robinlincn/HealthAI/README.md

 - **主 Next.js 应用 Type Checking**: `npm run typecheck`
 - **Vue.js 应用**: 进入 `vue-patient-app` 目录运行其 `package.json` 中的 lint 和 type check 脚本。
 - **SAAS 后台应用**: 进入 `saas-admin` 目录运行其 `package.json` 中的 lint 和 type check 脚本。

+## Pushing to GitHub

+To push your local project to the GitHub repository at `https://github.com/robinlincn/AIHealth.git`, please follow these steps in your project's root directory using your terminal or command prompt:

+1.  **Initialize Git (if you haven't already):**
+    ```bash
+    git init
+    ```

+2.  **Add all files to staging:**
+    ```bash
+    git add .
+    ```

+3.  **Commit your changes:**
+    ```bash
+    git commit -m "Update project files"
+    # Or a more descriptive message if you've made specific changes
+    ```

+4.  **Set the main branch name (optional, but good practice for new repos):**
+    ```bash
+    git branch -M main
+    ```

+5.  **Add the remote repository:**
+    *(If you've already added this remote, you might get an error saying "remote origin already exists".
+You can skip this step or use `git remote set-url origin https://github.com/robinlincn/AIHealth.git` to update it.)*
+    ```bash
+    git remote add origin https://github.com/robinlincn/AIHealth.git
+    ```

+6.  **Push your changes to GitHub:**
+    ```bash
+    git push -u origin main
+    ```

+    If you encounter an error like "src refspec main does not match any" after adding the remote and trying to push, ensure you have committed changes and your local branch is indeed named `main`.
+If your local branch is `master`, use `git push -u origin master`.

+**Important Notes:**
+*   Ensure you have Git installed on your system.
+*   You might need to authenticate with GitHub (e.g., using a Personal Access Token or SSH key) the first time you push.
+*   Replace `"Update project files"` with a relevant commit message if you are updating an existing repository.
+*   The `.gitignore` file in your project root should be configured to exclude files and folders that should not be committed (like `node_modules`, `.env` files containing sensitive keys, build outputs, etc.).
+Please review your `.gitignore` file.

 ---